MaryamMajidi93/DAHOG-NMF/README.md

-# DAHOG-NMF
-Dual Autoencoder-like NMF method with Higher-Order Graph Regularization
+# Dual Autoencoder-like NMF method with Higher-Order Graph Regularization

+# Requirements
+The codebase has been implemented in Matlab 2024.
+To use it, please run the file main.m.